munificent/craftinginterpreters/book/evaluating-expressions.md

 ## Challenges

 1. Allowing comparisons on types other than numbers could be useful.
-The syntax is shorter than named function calls and might have a reasonable interpretation for some types like strings.
-Even comparisons among mixed types, like `3 < "pancake"` could be handy to enable things like heterogeneous ordered collections.
-Or it could lead to bugs and confused users.
+The operators might have a reasonable interpretation for strings.
+Even comparisons among mixed types, like `3 < "pancake"` could be handy to enable things like ordered collections of heterogeneous types.
+Or it could simply lead to bugs and confusion.

     Would you extend Lox to support comparing other types?
 If so, which pairs of types do you allow and how do you define their ordering?
 Justify your